parth-patwardhan/Parth-patwardhan.github.io/index.md

 ## Introduction

-The rapid emergence of the COVID-19 pandemic has led to an unprecedented influx of biomedical literature.
-Efficiently categorizing and indexing this vast amount of information is crucial for researchers and healthcare professionals.
-Traditional manual annotation methods, such as assigning Medical Subject Headings (MeSH) to articles, are labor-intensive and time-consuming.
-To address this challenge, the application of zero-shot and few-shot learning approaches has gained attention.
-These methods aim to classify biomedical articles into categories with little to no labeled data, leveraging advanced natural language processing (NLP) models and the rich semantic structure of MeSH.
+The COVID-19 pandemic has triggered a global health crisis, resulting in an unprecedented surge of biomedical literature.
+With the rapid evolution of the virus and the constant emergence of new findings, it has become imperative to efficiently categorize and index this vast pool of scientific knowledge.
+Traditional methods for indexing biomedical literature, such as the manual assignment of **Medical Subject Headings (MeSH)** to articles, require significant human effort and are highly resource-intensive.
+As the volume of biomedical publications continues to increase, these manual annotation processes become increasingly unsustainable.

+To address this challenge, modern **machine learning (ML)** techniques such as **zero-shot learning (ZSL)** and **few-shot learning (FSL)** have emerged as powerful alternatives.
+These techniques enable the classification of biomedical articles into predefined categories with minimal to no labeled data.
+By leveraging advanced Natural Language Processing (NLP) models like **BioBERT**, which are pre-trained on large-scale biomedical corpora, these approaches promise to automate the process of classifying vast amounts of research literature efficiently and accurately.

+In this report, we explore the potential of combining **BioBERT**, a domain-specific NLP model, with MeSH's hierarchical structure to enhance the performance of zero-shot and few-shot classification tasks.
+Our objective is to develop a robust framework that leverages these techniques to facilitate scalable biomedical article categorization and indexing, particularly in response to the COVID-19 pandemic.

 ## Background

 ### Medical Subject Headings (MeSH)

-MeSH is a comprehensive controlled vocabulary used by the National Library of Medicine for indexing articles in PubMed.
-It organizes biomedical terms into a hierarchical structure, allowing for precise and consistent categorization of topics.
-Each MeSH term is associated with a definition and a unique tree number that indicates its position in the hierarchy.
-This structure facilitates detailed indexing and retrieval of biomedical information.
+**Medical Subject Headings (MeSH)** is a comprehensive and controlled vocabulary developed by the **National Library of Medicine (NLM)** for indexing biomedical and health-related articles in databases like **PubMed**.
+MeSH organizes concepts into a hierarchical structure, with each concept assigned a unique identifier.
+The hierarchy facilitates precise categorization of articles based on the subject matter, and each MeSH term is linked to a definition and a tree number that indicates its position in the hierarchy.
+The hierarchical nature of MeSH allows for multi-level categorization and indexing, ensuring that articles are classified under broader, related topics and more specific subtopics.

+This organization of biomedical knowledge into a tree structure provides not only a way to classify research articles but also serves as a valuable source of semantic information.
+Researchers can leverage MeSH to improve the accuracy and specificity of article retrieval and classification.
+The comprehensive nature of MeSH makes it an invaluable resource, especially in rapidly changing fields like **COVID-19** research, where new terms and concepts emerge regularly.

 ### Zero-Shot and Few-Shot Learning

-In machine learning, zero-shot learning (ZSL) refers to the ability of a model to classify instances from classes that it has never seen during training.
-This is achieved by leveraging auxiliary information, such as semantic embeddings or descriptions of the unseen classes.
-Few-shot learning (FSL), on the other hand, deals with scenarios where only a limited number of labeled examples are available for certain classes.
-Both approaches are particularly valuable in biomedical domains, where new diseases or concepts may emerge rapidly, and labeled data may be scarce.
+In machine learning, **zero-shot learning (ZSL)** refers to the ability of a model to correctly classify data into classes it has never encountered during training.
+This capability is typically achieved by providing the model with auxiliary information, such as semantic embeddings or textual descriptions of unseen classes.
+In contrast, **few-shot learning (FSL)** deals with scenarios where only a small number of labeled examples per class are available.

+Both ZSL and FSL are highly relevant to the biomedical domain, where new diseases, medical conditions, and research areas frequently arise, and labeled data may be scarce or difficult to obtain.
+Traditional machine learning approaches rely heavily on large amounts of labeled data to train models effectively.
+However, the rapidly evolving nature of biomedical research, especially in response to global health crises like COVID-19, makes acquiring sufficient labeled data challenging.
+This is where zero-shot and few-shot techniques can significantly improve the scalability and efficiency of biomedical text classification systems.

 ### BioBERT

-BioBERT is a pre-trained language representation model specifically designed for biomedical text mining.
-It is based on the BERT architecture and has been trained on large-scale biomedical corpora, including PubMed abstracts and PMC full-text articles.
-BioBERT has demonstrated superior performance in various biomedical NLP tasks, such as named entity recognition, relation extraction, and question answering.
+**BioBERT** is a pre-trained **transformer-based language model** specifically designed for biomedical text mining tasks.
+It is built on the **BERT architecture** (Bidirectional Encoder Representations from Transformers) and trained on large-scale biomedical corpora, including **PubMed abstracts** and **PMC full-text articles**.
+By fine-tuning BERT on biomedical text, BioBERT is able to capture domain-specific language patterns, terminology, and relationships that are crucial for tasks such as **named entity recognition (NER)**, **relation extraction**, and **question answering** in biomedical contexts.

+BioBERT has demonstrated superior performance over general-domain BERT models in various biomedical NLP tasks, making it a powerful tool for processing and analyzing biomedical literature.
+It has proven to be particularly effective in understanding the intricacies of biomedical terminology, which is essential for accurately classifying biomedical articles according to MeSH terms or any other hierarchical label system.

 ## Proposed Approach

-The study proposes a method that enhances BioBERT representations by incorporating the semantic information available in MeSH.
-The approach involves framing the problem as determining whether the concatenation of a MeSH term definition and a paper abstract constitutes a valid instance.
-Additionally, a multi-task learning framework is employed to induce the MeSH hierarchy into the representations through a sequence-to-sequence task.
+We propose an approach that enhances BioBERT's representations by incorporating the **semantic information** available in MeSH.
+The primary innovation in this approach is the use of a **multi-task learning (MTL)** framework that not only tackles the classification task but also predicts the hierarchical position of MeSH terms in a sequence-to-sequence fashion.
+This approach allows the model to capture the hierarchical structure of biomedical concepts while simultaneously performing article classification.

 ### Model Architecture

-The model architecture consists of two main components:
+The proposed model architecture consists of two key components:

-1. **BioBERT Encoder**: This component encodes both the MeSH term definitions and the paper abstracts into dense vector representations.
-By leveraging the contextual embeddings from BioBERT, the model captures the semantic nuances of biomedical text.
+1. **BioBERT Encoder**: This component is responsible for encoding both the MeSH term definitions and the biomedical article abstracts into dense vector representations.
+The pre-trained BioBERT model is fine-tuned on the task of **classification** by taking the concatenated MeSH definitions and article abstracts as input.
+The **contextual embeddings** generated by BioBERT allow the model to capture nuanced semantic information, ensuring accurate predictions even in cases where MeSH terms are previously unseen.

-2. **Multi-Task Learning Framework**: In addition to the primary classification task, the model is trained to predict the hierarchical position of MeSH terms.
-This is achieved by introducing an auxiliary sequence-to-sequence task that generates the tree numbers associated with MeSH terms.
-The multi-task learning objective encourages the model to learn representations that are aware of the hierarchical structure of MeSH.
+2. **Multi-Task Learning Framework**: In addition to the primary task of classifying biomedical articles, the model also predicts the hierarchical positions of MeSH terms.
+This is achieved by introducing an auxiliary task where the model generates the tree numbers associated with MeSH terms.
+The **multi-task learning framework** trains the model to simultaneously learn both tasks, using shared representations to induce the MeSH hierarchy into the model's understanding.
+By doing so, the model learns to classify articles while preserving the hierarchical relationships among MeSH terms, improving both performance and generalization.

 ### Loss Function